 Where do I start?

-- Live Call: For a deeper conversation, try a real time, voice-only call with a peer.
-The app guides you in compassionate conversation, which helps to unload stress and re-energize.
+For a deeper conversation, try a real-time, audio call with a peer who understands what you’re going through.
+The app guides you in a confidential, compassionate conversation to help you unload anxiety and re-energize.

 Tips for sharing